Banata

 Configuring OIDC

-For OIDC connections, provide the following from the IdP:
+For OIDC connections, you'll need the following from the IdP:

 • Issuer — The IdP's issuer URL (e.g., https://accounts.google.com)